-Soulaymane Kachani, Vice Provost for Teaching and Learning, Columbia University; Senior Vice Dean and Professor, Columbia Engineering
+Soulaymane Kachani, Vice Provost for Teaching and Learning, Columbia University; Professor, Columbia Engineering

 Professor Kachani serves as Columbia University’s Vice Provost for Teaching and Learning.
 In this role, he oversees the development of Columbia University’s teaching and learning strategies, and supporting schools, colleges and departments in offering new and extending existing on-campus, online and hybrid courses and Boot Camps to audiences at Columbia and around the world.

 Professor Kachani also serves as Senior Vice Dean of Columbia University’s School of Engineering and Applied Science.
 He conducts research in the fields of dynamic pricing, revenue management, machine learning, logistics, supply chain management, algorithmic trading, statistical arbitrage, traffic flow modeling, and transportation analysis.
 He is an affiliated member of two centers of the Columbia Data Science Institute: The Financial and Business Analytics Center and the Foundations of Data Science Center.
 He is also an affiliated member of the Columbia Center for Financial Engineering and the Computational Optimization Research Center.
 He teaches courses at the undergraduate and graduate levels in the areas of quantitative corporate finance, industrial economics, operations consulting, logistics, pricing, and production and inventory planning.